Up to 60% off sofas & mattresses — limited‑time deals.

 • Mattress height: 15"

-• Materials called out: cotton, latex, wool, Merino wool, silk; hand-tufting noted
+• Materials: cotton, latex, wool, Merino wool, silk; hand-tufting noted

-• Support: individually wrapped recycled coils; foam border described
+• Support: individually wrapped recycled coils; foam border listed

 Compare Performance Scores of These Mattresses